Oh Henry! Pats' productive tight end finding the end zone

-FOXBORO — Hunter Henry fit seamlessly into the locker room of the Patriots when he arrived from the San Diego Chargers as an offseason free agent acquisition.
+FOXBORO — Hunter Henry fit seamlessly into the locker room of the Patriots when he arrived from the Los Angeles Chargers as an offseason free agent acquisition.

 And the veteran tight end is becoming more of a fit into the offense of the Patriots, with two catches for 23 yards, one of them being a touchdown, in New England’s 54-13 rout of the New York Jets Sunday at Gillette Stadium.